dj-nitehawk/MongoDB.Entities/README.md

 the original `author` in the `Authors` collection is unaffected.

 ###### Entity Deletion:
-If you delete an entity that is referenced as above by calling `author.Delete()` all references pointing to that entity are automatically deleted. as such, `book.MainAuthor.ToEntity()` will then be `null`.
+If you delete an entity that is referenced as above by calling `author.Delete()` all references pointing to that entity are automatically deleted. as such, `book.MainAuthor.ToEntity()` will then return `null`.
+`.ToEntity()` method is described below.

 #### One-to-many:
 ```charp